Regular Languages in the Sliding Window Model: Preliminaries

 We also consider automata with (possibly) infinitely many states as our formal model for streaming algorithms.
 A {\em deterministic automaton} $\A$ has the same format $\A = (Q,\Sigma,q_0,\delta,F)$ as a DFA but we drop the condition that $Q$ must be finite.
 We use the notations from the previous paragraph for general deterministic automata as well.

-It is well known that for every regular language $L$ there exists a unique minimal DFA $\A$ for $L$, whose states are the Myhill-Nerode classes of $L$.
-This construction can be carried out for every language $L$ and yields a deterministic automaton $\A$ for $L$ such that for any deterministic automaton $\B$ for $L$, $\B(x) = \B(y)$ implies $\A(x) = \A(y)$ for all $x,y \in \Sigma^*$ \cite[Chapter~III,~Theorem~5.2]{Eilenberg74}.
+It is well-known that for every regular language $L$ there exists a minimal DFA $\A_L$ for $L$, which is unique up to isomorphism and whose states are the Myhill-Nerode classes of $L$.
+This construction can be carried out for every language $L$ and yields a deterministic automaton $\A_L$ for $L$ such that for every deterministic automaton $\B$ for $L$, we have that $\B(x) = \B(y)$ implies $\A_L(x) = \A_L(y)$ for all $x,y \in \Sigma^*$ \cite[Chapter~III,~Theorem~5.2]{Eilenberg74}.
 We call this automaton the {\em minimal deterministic automaton for $L$}.